 You’ve probably already decided which items are diaper bag must-haves.
 Those items are going to be the key to your travel diaper kit, too!
 Our top recommendation is a foldable changing pad, which you can easily stash in your diaper bag, backpack, or tote.
 Just as you are likely to find that foreign restaurants don’t have highchairs, you are certain to find yourself changing your baby in restrooms that do not have changing tables.
 With a folding changing pad, you can have a clean, padded surface for your baby.
 You’ll be glad to have it every time you have to change your baby on the floor of a public restroom!
 Even in your hotel room, a changing pad will allow you to diaper your baby on your bed without worry of accidents.

 Many folding changing pads come with a wipes container as an accessory.
 A wipes box or pouch is an essential item for your travel diaper bag.
 You don’t want to lug around a whole large package of wipes, but you WILL need wipes while you are out and about!
-We love the Uber Mom Wipeboxes, which come in a wide variety of designs from classic to whimsical.

 Don’t Bring: a whole mega-pack of diapers.
 Bring enough for a few days, and then buy more diapers as you need them.
 You’ll find that disposable diaper sizing is the same as at home.
 No need to try to convert baby’s weight to kilograms!